meugamer/wp-shortscore/README.md

 # wp-shortscore
-Displays your shortscores in your blog.
+This wordpress plugin displays scores from SHORTSCORE.org in your blog!

 ## Description